JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

 .. note::

-   Users reported problems with parallel applications using GNU+Openmpi in earlier versions of spack-stack.
+   Users reported problems with parallel applications using GNU+OpenMPI in earlier versions of spack-stack.
 This may still be the case for ``spack-stack-1.4.0``.
 We recommend using the well-tested Intel setup.

 -----------------------------
 Amazon Web Services Red Hat 8